 How about a slice of Blackberry Coffee Cake with sour cream for breakfast.
-This outstanding blackberry cake is one of the dishes served for brunch at the Stephanie Inn in Oregon.
+This outstanding coffee cake is one of the dishes served for brunch at the Stephanie Inn in Oregon.
+This is my husband’s and my favorite place to stay on the Oregon coast when we just want to get away from it all.

 Blackberry Coffee Cake with Sour Cream Recipe: